rubygems/bundler/UPGRADING.md

    mode, where using system gems, this becomes `Bundler.setup(:multiple, :groups)`.
 If you don't specify any groups, this puts all groups on the load path.
-In locked, mode, it becomes `require '.bundle/environment'`
+In locked mode, it becomes `require '.bundle/environment'`